The ExoMol database: molecular line lists for exoplanet and other hot atmospheres: Database coverage

 Data from other sources arise from a variety of methodologies which range from completely {\it ab initio}, appropriate for systems with very few electrons, to largely empirical.
 Table \ref{tab:otherdata} gives a pointer to the method used in each case; for full details the reader should consult the cited reference.

 The molecules listed in Tables \ref{tab:exomoldata} and \ref{tab:otherdata} do not at present provide a comprehensive set of species.
 A number of key species are available from other sources.
 HITEMP \cite{jt480} in principle provides a source of data for CO, OH, NO and CO$_2$.
 In practice there are new hot line lists for CO \cite{15LiGoRo.CO}, OH \cite{16BrBeWe.OH}, and CO$_2$ \cite{11TaPe.CO2,14HuGaFr.CO2} which are more recent than the data given in the current release of HITEMP.
 High quality line lists for ozone are also available from elsewhere \cite{13BaMiSt.O3}.
 Line lists for some other missing species may also be found in the UGAMOP (https://www.physast.uga.edu/ugamop/) and Kurucz \cite{11Kurucz.db} databases.
 The coverage of these databases for a (possible) exoplanet characterization mission has recently been reviewed by two of us \cite{jt578}.
+VALD3, the latest release of the Vienna atomic line database, contains line lists for a small number of diatomics \cite{VALD3}.

 Finally we note that while the majority of exoplanet spectroscopy is performed at rather low resolution, very precise spectroscopic data can be required \cite{13DeBrSn.exo,13BiDeBr.exo,14BrDeBi.exo}, which is proving an issue for particular key species \cite{15HoDeSn.TiO}.
 Therefore, ExoMol aims to be both complete, and as accurate as possible.